-The Pressure Cooker approach is an example of problem based learning (PBL), with teams being given a challenge to solve in a fixed amount of time.
-PBL is used across a range of sectors, disciplines, and levels of education and training (De Graff and Kolmos, 2003; Harmer, 2014; Lehmann et al., 2008; Kolmos, 2009) and originated in medical education (Barrows, Tamblyn 1980).
-PBL provides scope for collaboration across disciplines, within a team environment (De Graff and Kolmos, 2003), but the implementation in the Pressure Cooker took place within a very concentrated time-frame.
-In this regard, it shares features within another popular contemporary group teaching and team building technique - the hackathon (Briscoe, Mulligan, 2014).
-The social and team building opportunities afforded by a PBL/hackathon approach to building risk communication capacity are especially necessary given the interdisciplinary nature of the challenges facing risk communication in a geohazard context.
+The pressure cooker approach is an example of problembased learning (PBL), with teams being given a challenge to solve in a fixed amount of time.
+PBL is used across a range of sectors, disciplines, and levels of education and training (De Graaf and Kolmos, 2003; Harmer, 2014; Lehmann et al., 2008; Kolmos, 2009) and originated in medical education (Barrows and Tamblyn 1980).
+PBL provides scope for collaboration across disciplines, within a team environment (De Graaf and Kolmos, 2003), but the implementation in the pressure cooker took place within a very concentrated timeframe.
+In this regard, it shares features within another popular contemporary group teaching and team building technique - the "hackathon" (Briscoe and Mulligan, 2014).
+The social and team-building opportunities afforded by a PBL/hackathon approach to building risk communication capacity are especially necessary given the interdisciplinary nature of the challenges facing risk communication in a geohazard context.

 Workshops with a PBL and hackathon focus are not new to the area of geoscience and/or risk communication and the scale and focus of past events have varied considerably.
-Recent events have included, e.g., data and technical focused hackathons at fixed locations, such as Crisis Hack and Geo Hack Day (Geovation, 2018, and GeoHackDays, 2015, respectively); and dispersed international events, with huge numbers of participants (>15,000) across the world such as the Space Apps Challenge and Shelter Urban Thinkers Challenge (NASA, 2018, and Shelter 2015 respectively).
-As will be seen, the Pressure Cooker aimed to combine the advantages of diverse international collaboration with the benefits of hackathon-style co-location.
+For example, recent events have included data- and technology-focused hackathons at fixed locations, such as "Crisis Hack" and "Geo Hack Day" (Geovation, 2018, and GeoHackDays, 2015, respectively), and dispersed international events with huge numbers of participants (> 15 000) across the world, such as the "Space Apps Challenge" and "Shelter Urban Thinkers Challenge" (NASA, 2018, and Shelter, 2015, respectively).
+As will be seen, the pressure cooker aimed to combine the advantages of diverse international collaboration with the benefits of hackathon-style co-location.

-Identification of a suitable problem is essential for successful PBL (see Hallinger and Edwin, 2007).
-Given the context of the workshop, it was possible to involve a range of specialists to generate detailed, real-world case studies (see section 3.2).
-It should be acknowledged that familiarity and direct experience can impact decision making, planning, and interpretation around risk and uncertainty (see, for example, St. John et al. 2000, Mulder et al. 2017 - but also counter-examples such as Nadav-Greenberg et al. 2008).
-As participants were drawn from across the world, and across disciplines it would have been extremely difficult to take this into account for scenario design if trying to 'even-out' any impacts.
+Identification of a suitable problem is essential for successful PBL (see Hallinger and Bridges, 2007).
+Given the context of the workshop, it was possible to involve a range of specialists to generate detailed, real-world case studies (see Sect.
+3.2).
+It should be acknowledged that familiarity and direct experience can impact decision-making, planning, and interpretation around risk and uncertainty (see, for example, St. John et al., 2000; Mulder et al., 2017 - but also counterexamples such as Nadav-Greenberg and Taing, 2008).
+As participants were drawn from across the world, and across disciplines it would have been extremely difficult to take this into account for scenario design if trying to "even out" any impacts.
 One option could have been the generation of fictional problems - potentially quite extreme ones.
-However, as the US Centres for Disease Control and Prevention (CDC's) Zombie preparedness initiative demonstrated, novelty and high engagement with fictional scenarios may not translate into long term change (see CDC, 2017, Kruvand, Silver, 2013, Kruvand, Bryant 2015, Fraustino, and Ma, 2015).
+However, as the Zombie Preparedness initiative from the US Centres for Disease Control and Prevention (CDC) demonstrated that novelty and high engagement with fictional scenarios may not translate into long-term change (see CDC, 2017; Kruvand and Silver, 2013; Kruvand and Bryant, 2015; Fraustino and Ma, 2015).
 While the CDC campaign was aiming to affect change in end users, not build practitioner capacity, it indicates that some caution is needed.
-With the workshop being held in Mexico city, local concerns were a natural choice and team make-up was finalised to attempt to evenly distribute expertise and familiarity with local contexts across groups.
+With the workshop being held in Mexico City, local concerns were a natural choice and team composition was finalised to attempt to evenly distribute expertise and familiarity with local contexts across groups.